 All hospitals have to pass certain standards to be approved in California.
-Even so, not all hospitals provide high-quality care, and some are better than others in different aspects of quality.
+Even so, not all hospitals provide high-quality care, and some are better than others on different aspects of quality.
 But as a patient or a family member, there is a lot you can do to make sure that you or your loved one is getting the best possible care.
 The key to getting the quality you deserve is information.
-Here's how to get what you need.
+Here’s how to get what you need.

 If You Have a Choice of Hospitals

 Learn how to choose a hospital.
 Read the information on CalHospitalCompare.org to help you select the best hospital for your treatment.

 Compare hospitals.
 Look up hospitals on CalHospitalCompare.org to see the strengths and weaknesses of your options.

 Whether or Not You Have a Choice of Hospitals

 Learn what to expect in the hospital.
 See how to prepare for your hospital stay.